-This is the second issue of the ATBD document for the Sea Ice CCI+ project.
-The document describes the algorithms used for the preliminary processing, which will go through further development in the future versions.
+This is the third issue of the ATBD document for the Sea Ice CCI+ project.
+The document describes the algorithms aimed for the final processing, which, however, will need added details and steps before finalizing the document.
 In addition, the auxiliary data sets used in the initial processing are introduced.

-The description of the SIT retrieval algorithm reflects the state at the end of the Phase 2 of the SICCI project, with the added knowledge gained from ERS-1 and ERS-2 studies, as well as the exception of novel snow estimates for the Arctic in areas where Warren climatology is considered outdated.
-This document will be iterated after the SIT algorithm development has progressed.
-This version of the document has undergone some structural changes from the previous version, in order to deliver a fluent description of the algorithm steps and to better conform the SIC ATBD.
+The description of the SIT retrieval algorithm is a combination of the state at the end of the Phase 2 of the SICCI project and the knowledge gained during CCI+.
+This version differs from the SICCI Phase 2 in that this document contains the added knowledge from ERS-1 and ERS-2 studies, including pulse deblurring correction, as well as the exception of novel snow estimates for the Arctic in areas where Warren climatology is considered outdated.
+Additionally, the introduction of dual mission orbit cross overs and the added benefit for the current and future CDR production is included in this document.
+This document will be iterated after the SIT algorithm development has been finalized and the CDR is produced and published.